 Some folks in other places may argue where the Reuben Sandwich originated.
 I am holding true to the fact that it was created right here in my hometown of Omaha, Nebraska, at the well known Blackstone Hotel.

-Reuben Quiche is another delicous way to enjoy Reuben’s for breakfast!
+Reuben Quiche is another delicious way to enjoy Reuben’s for breakfast!

 Who’s hungry?
 Let’s make these Reuben Breakfast Sandwiches!